sacha-l/collectables-ethdenver-workshop/workshop/whats-next.md

 This workshop is just the beginning of your Substrate and Polkadot development experience.
 There is still a ton more to do before you become an expert!

-Try some of the following exercises on your own:

 * Add more features to the Substrate Kitties Pallet:
 	* Add the ability to breed kitties to create new ones which combine DNA of the parents.
 	* Add the ability to generate kitties in the genesis block of your blockchain.